MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

  **Q: What happens if I delete an Office 365 connected Yammer group?**

 A: All the associated Office 365 content associated with the group is deleted.
 This includes the document library, OneNote notebook and Planner plans.
 These resources are soft-deleted, and can be restored by your administrator for up to 30 days.

 For more information about deleting a group, see [Delete a group in Yammer](https://support.office.com/article/f03ab85a-c1d9-4611-ab92-a3b46d747053).

 **Q: Does the Office 365 group expiration policy apply to Office 365 connected Yammer groups?**

 A: Yes.
 When an Office 365 group is deleted because it expired, the Yammer group is deleted.

- **Q: Can I have an Office 365 connected Yammer group with dynamic membership**
+ **Q: Can I have an Office 365 connected Yammer group with dynamic membership?**

 A: Yes.
 Any Office 365 connected Yammer group can be converted to dynamic membership.
 See [Create a dynamic group](create-a-dynamic-group.md) for requirements and limitations.